kodamanchili-tarun/english_to_telugu_translation_llms/README.md

 - MT5
 - NLLB

-We selected a subset of 60,000 parallel corpora from the available 5 million parallel corpora for our training data.
+We selected a subset of 60,000 parallel corpora from the available 5 million parallel corpora for our training data  and FLORES22 as evaluation set.

 ## Models
 ### MBART50